-Once the names of the consumption forms have been identified, ask the group to present its findings for each of the consumption forms.
+Ask the group to present its findings for each of the consumption forms.
 As each consumption form is being discussed, show the form using the PowerPoint slide (or transparency version).
 For each form, students from the other groups can contribute their ideas once the original presenting group has given its findings.